 Don’t have classes or a job?
 Don’t worry, I don’t mean you have to have a typical 9-5 to have a regular routine.
 Waking up at the same time each day, planning meals for a regular time, and even trying to exercise or get out of the house 5 times a week are all examples of ways to create a regular schedule.

-Give yourself a regular schedule based on your goals and avoid your time-warp self-doubts-while reaping some sweet organizational and productivity-based accomplishments in the process.👌 Worst habits for anxiety, begone!
+It’s time!
+Gift yourself a regular schedule based on your goals.
+Avoid your time-warp self-doubts, while reaping some sweet organizational and productivity-based accomplishments in the process.👌 Worst habits for anxiety, begone!

 Best Changes to Your Worst Habits for Anxiety

 Your worst anxiety habits can change into your best changes if you let them.
 I’m guilty of all of these habits, I know.
 They aren’t easy to break.
 But you don’t have to do them all at once.

 Take time to improve on each of these areas, a little at a time.
 Oh, and join this cool newsletter in the Rain for some more tips and a community to support you along the way.